-Collage art has been a long-established form of art, a versatile medium that’s unrestrained by conventional artistic expression and also can be used as a way of documenting time, history, and change.
+Collage art has been a long-established form of art.
+It’s a versatile medium that’s unrestrained by conventional forms of artistic expression and can be used to document time, history, and change.
 Beijing-based artist He Chong is one of the few Chinese artists who work primarily in this medium.
 But aside from his collage art, He Chong is also an avid photographer whose weapons of choice are Lomography cameras.
 In a way, his style in both mediums is quite similar, psychedelic and surreal but presented in a unique retro aesthetic.

-A self-described reclusive artist, He Chong spends his free time with his wife creating collages, taking photographs, or walking in the park, finding happiness in living a laid-back lifestyle.
+As a self-described reclusive artist, He Chong spends his free time with his wife creating collages, taking photographs, or walking in the park.
+He’s someone who has found happiness in living a laid-back lifestyle rather than chasing superficial pursuits.
 He Chong’s work is much like his attitude towards life, relaxed and unconstrained.
-The creative freedom of collage art seems to perfectly go hand in hand with the mellow, carefree attitude that He Chong has lived by.
+The creative freedom of collage art seems to perfectly go hand in hand with the mellow, carefree attitude that He Chong lives by.